binary-manu/routerify/README.md

 ## Feature-specific configuration

-### Realtek RTK8812BU driver support
+### Realtek RTL8812BU driver support

 Enabled or disabled via `enable_rtl8812u`.
 Performed by role `rtl8812bu`.

 Generally speaking, the playbook is agnostic to the devices used to create wireless AP's or wired LANs; it simply expects the kernel to support them.
 If this is not the case, drivers/firmware must be installed before running the playbook.

-However, *routerify* was written to automate a specific deployment scenario, which involves a well-defined network adapter employing the Realtek RTL8812BU chipset.
+However, `routerify` was written to automate a specific deployment scenario, which involves a well-defined network adapter employing the Realtek RTL8812BU chipset.
 Its Linux driver is not in-tree, so it must be downloaded, added do DKMS, and compiled for each available kernel.

 As a convenience, a role to deploy this specific driver was included, so if you happen to have an adapter employing the same chip this will save you the effort of installing it manually.
 It also includes some nice module option tweaks (e.g., enabling 80MHz channels in 802.11ac mode).

-Disable this feature If you are using any other WiFi chip.
+Disable this feature if you are using any other WiFi chip.

 Fine-tuning of this feature can be obtained via the variables define in `roles/rtl8812bu/defaults/main.yaml`.
 In particular, they define the URL